October 21, 2020

 Multiple installations of Google Tag Manager – Final words

-To sum up, if you see this error in Google Tag Assistant and you’re working on a single page application, most likely this error is just a Tag Assistant’s bug.
+To sum up, if you see this error in the Google Tag Assistant Chrome extension and you’re working on a single page application, most likely this error is just a Tag Assistant’s bug.
 For some reason, the extension doesn’t play very well with SPAs.